fcallaly/rest-shorturl/README.md

 # rest-shorturl
-RESTful service for creating and using short URLs
+A Spring Boot application implementing a RESTful service for creating and using short URLs

 See Swagger UI at <base_url>/swagger-ui.html for API documentation